wp-plugins/easy-pricing-tables/readme.txt

 *   Featured Column Support
 *   Built-in Conversion Rate Optimization Best Practices
 *	Customize your design with color pickers and rounded borders.

-**Coming Soon**

 *   Use drag & drop to reorder columns
-*   (Got more ideas?
-Tell me!)

-If you have suggestions for a new add-on, feel free to email me at hi@shoppingcartlabs.com.
+If you have suggestions for new features, feel free to email me at hi@shoppingcartlabs.com.

 == Installation ==